SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     In any case, the meaning of result and argument(s) SHOULD be written down in the description of the command.

-example
+Example
 ~~~~~~~
 ``{"type": "command", "argument": {"type": "bool"}, "result": {"type": "bool"}}``

-transport example
+Transport Example
 ~~~~~~~~~~~~~~~~~
-command values are not transported as such.
+Command values are not transported as such.
 But commands may be called (i.e. executed) by an ECS.
 Example:

 .. code::